anaef/lua-h3/doc/README.md

 * [Miscellaneous Functions](Miscellaneous.md)

 > [!NOTE]
-> The present documentation focuses on the binding of H3 to Lua.
+> The present documentation focuses on the _Lua binding_ for H3.
 You may also want to consult the
 > official [H3 documentation](https://h3geo.org/docs/) for more detailed information on H3 and
 > its individual functions.